CryptoLions/SimpleAssets/README.md

 - on `closef` check if no open offers (internal)

 **Containerizing assets**
-**WARNING!!!
-CDT currently has a bug that doesn't allow compilation (v1.6.1).
-  1.5.0 also has a bug "Segmentation fault (core dumped)", but only with abi generation.
-  Recommendation: Use 1.5.0 for contract compilation and use our abi**
 - new fields `container` and `containerf` in nft asset structure for attaching and detaching other NFT or FT
 - new actions `attach`, `detach`
 - new actions `attachf`, `detachf`